steelwheels/KiwiScript/README.md

 # About KiwiScript
-Repository of applications and frameworks to implement/support KiwiScript
+Repository of applications and frameworks to implement/support JavaScript runtime for iOS and Mac OS X.

 # Copyright
 Copyright (C) 2015 [Steel Wheels Project](https://sites.google.com/site/steelwheelsproject/).